p4lang/behavioral-model/docs/simple_switch.md

   Wikipedia article it can achieve better than one millisecond accuracy on local area networks under ideal conditions, and to within tens of milliseconds over the public Internet.
-If your use case can accomodate this much difference in the time stamps on different switches, this method should require fairly low development effort to implement.
+If your use case can accomodate this much difference in the timestamps on different switches, this method should require fairly low development effort to implement.
 + Implement PTP in some combination of P4 program and control plane